Where are the best places in the state of Wisconsin?

 If you’re looking at areas in Wisconsin with the best economic situations, where there’s lower than average crime, and a lot to do, this is an accurate list.

-Fox Point made a strong showing to take in the overall number one spot for 2018.
+Fox Point made a strong showing to take in the overall number one spot for the best place to live in Wisconsin for 2019.

 Best Towns To Live In Wisconsin